MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/ai-csi-overview.md

 manager: shellyha
 ---

-# Dynamics 365 AI for Customer Service Overview
+# Dynamics 365 AI for Customer Service overview

 Dynamics 365 AI for Customer Service gives you actionable insights into critical performance metrics, operational data, and emerging trends from your customer support system.
 Built-in dashboards, interactive charts, and visual filters provide views into support operations data across channels, and highlight areas for improvement that can have the greatest impact, helping you quickly evaluate and respond to key performance indicators (KPIs) and customer satisfaction levels.